nais/doc/contracts/redis.md

 Redis
 =====

+> Redis is an open source (BSD licensed), in-memory data structure store, used as a database, cache and message broker.

-By setting this value to `true`, naisd will start a small cluster of pods with Redis masters and sentinels.
-For now we are running Redis without disk, so a restart of the Redis cluster will terminate your data.
+If your application needs a Redis database available, you can enable it by adding `redis: true` in your [NAIS manifest](/contracts/manifest).
+By setting this the value `redis` to `true`, [Naisd](/dev-guide/naisd) will start a small cluster of pods with Redis masters and sentinels.
+For now, we are running Redis without disk, so a restart of the Redis cluster will terminate your data.
 So don't store data that you can't afford to lose.
-Good use cases for this cluster is to store SQL queries that are asked a lot, bad use case is to store user config, or drafts of user inputs.
-The Redis cluster is also available for all the other applicaiton running in the same K8s cluster as your application.
+Good use cases for this cluster is to store results of SQL queries that are asked a lot, bad use case is to store user config, or drafts of user inputs that should be persistent.
+The Redis cluster is also available for all the other applicaiton running in the same Kubernetess cluster as your application.

 Read more about Redis sentinels over at [redis.io](https://redis.io/topics/sentinel).
 Remember that your Redis framework needs to be [sentinel-ready](https://redis.io/topics/sentinel-clients).

 Your specific sentinels can be reach with the following values:

 ```
 url: $REDIS_HOST
 port: 26379